Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Starting off with a personalised salutation to the hiring manager

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

 - A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced professional in [Your field] I am confident that I will be a great fit for this role.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced person in your field I believe that I’d be the perfect candidate for this role.

-Thank you for taking the time to consider my application.
-I am looking forward receiving your feedback.
+Thank you for considering my application.
+I am looking forward to receiving your feedback.

 Sincerely,